twy80/svd_image/README.md

 ---
 # SVD (Singular Value Decomposition)

-A very brief explanation of SVD is given in the file **SVD.ipynb**.
+A very brief explanation of SVD is given in the file in [SVD.ipynb](https://github.com/twy80/svd_image/blob/main/SVD.ipynb).

 ---